 Initially I ran an OLS regression with the adjusted audience reviews variable as the dependent variable and all the control variables included.
 Experience squared was the only one of my five focus variables that was statistically significant, and it was significant at the 10% level.
 It was positive (while the coefficient on experience was not) indicating that films with older protagonists earned higher audience reviews.
-Then I pared down this initial version of the regression by deleting some of the insignificant control variables.
+Then as I did with the two previous regressions I pared down this initial version of the regression by deleting some of the insignificant control variables.

 None of the ratings variables were significant individually and after conducting an F-test on the rating variables together, I found they were also not significant as a group, so I omitted them from the regression.
+This makes sense that audience members would not take rating into consideration when writing a review of the movie; instead they would probably focus on plot, acting, cinematography, etc.

-For the awards variables, Golden Globe nominations and Golden Globe wins were significant at the 1% and 5% level respectively.
+For the awards variables, Golden Globes nominations and Golden Globes wins were significant at the 1% and 5% level respectively.
 I did an F-test on the four awards variables as a group, and the results were significant at the 1% level as a group.
 When I did an F-test of solely Oscar wins and Oscar nominations the results were not significant, so I deleted these two variables.